What is a hiatus hernia?

 Is it dangerous?

-Hiatus hernias are very common; according to the NHS, a third of people over the age of 50 have a hiatus hernia.
+Hiatus hernias are very common; according to the NHS, a third of people over the age of 50 have one.
 It usually does not cause symptoms unless it is very large, however, long-term damage to the oesophagus due to leaking stomach contents can lead to ulcers and changes to the cells of the oesophagus – increasing the risk of oesophageal cancer.

 How is hiatus hernia diagnosed?